PaulDanielML/MuJoCo_RL_UR5/README.md

 # MuJoCo Simulation Setup of a UR5 robot arm for Reinforcement Learning

 ## Work in progress!
-Code cleanup, refactoring, more functionality and RL parts coming soon!
+Code cleanup, more functionality and RL parts coming soon!

 **Author:** Paul Daniel (pdd@mp.aau.dk)